Takashiidobe/notes/src/books/game-programming-patterns/state.md

 Spot the bug?

-You can keep jumping infinitely while you\'re in the air.
+You can keep jumping infinitely while you're in the air.

 Add an `isJumping_` boolean to address that.